Mass media in Russia: Internet

 Internet access in Russia is available to businesses and to home users in various forms, including dial-up, cable, DSL, FTTH, mobile, wireless and satellite.
 In September 2011 Russia overtook Germany on the European market with the highest number of unique visitors online.
 In March 2013 a survey found that Russian had become the second most commonly used language on the web.

 Internet in Russia is also sometimes called Runet, although that term mostly refers to the Russian-language Internet.

 In 2009, Internet penetration had reached 35% – mainly 18–24 year-olds in urban areas.
 While 15% of Russians used Internet daily, 54% had never used it.
 49% of Internet users were in Moscow – where, as in St. Petersburg, connections are faster and cheaper.
 Penetration rate mounted to 71% in 2014, although concentrated in the main towns.

 Russians are strong users of social networks, of which Odnoklassniki.ru (used by 75% of 25-35 year-old Russians in 2009) and VKontakte are the most popular.
 LiveJournal has also been long popular.

 A number of Russian Internet resources provide Russian translations of the world press on a regular basis: InoSmi, InoForum, SMI2, and Perevodika.

 Media organisations

 Media agencies

 Media organisations in Russia have been facing mounting pressures from the authorities.
 The 2012 "foreign agents law" required those NGOs that receive foreign funding and engage in "political activity" to register as "foreign agents" with the Ministry of Justice.
-To avoid long court battles to compel NGOs to register, the law was amended in 2014 to allow the ministry to register organisations without their consent.
+To avoid long court battles to compel NGOs to register, the law was amended in 2014 to allow the ministry to register organisations without they consent.
 Two media support organisations were added to the registry in November 2014.